DavisCheung/GrabCutUI/README.md

  Interesting concepts explored include image manipulation, sessioning, querying, and user interaction.

 ## How to use
- To run this project simply go to: http://www.grabcutweb.xyz/ or https://shrouded-woodland-29734.herokuapp.com/
+ To run this project simply go to: http://www.grabcutweb.xyz/

 ## A Summary of Things Learned
  TL;DR: